PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * In some extend Social media of "Facebook" are trying to keep whole users community base as non-Fake Accounts.
 In that case each Union/State/Country has representatives who help to block those Fake Accounts, in instance by initiating and clicking Button to Report the User as Fake Account.
-* Identity check and Private and Personal Information storage and management requires additional Compliance to specific jurisdictional and standard regulation.
+* Identity  and Private and Personal Information storage and management requires additional Compliance to specific jurisdictional and standard regulation.
 Does the Company are compliant with any of those standards?
-* According provided Identity Check cost Sum, it is really very cheap.
+* According provided Identity  cost Sum, it is really very cheap.
 For proper Administration of all Users this Sum should be at least doubled or trippled.
 But even in this Situation does there will be enough of personell to manage this Question?
 ```

 ```